AirPods Pro Cyber Monday Deal 2021: Cheapest Price Today | Digital Trends

 With the AirPods Pro in your ears, accessing Apple’s digital assistant Siri is as simple as saying “Hey, Siri,” as it’s always listening for your voice commands.
 You can use your voice to operate certain functions hands-free, such as controlling music playback, answering a phone call, or activating noise canceling.
 Even with this always-on feature, Apple promises up to four and a half hours of usage for the AirPods Pro on a single charge, which extends to a total of more than 24 hours if you take into consideration the juice from its charging case.

-The AirPods Pro comes with three sizes of soft silicone tips, so you can choose which ones provide the best fit in your ears.
-This is important if you’ll be using the wireless earbuds while you work out, which is possible because they’re sweat and water resistant.
+The AirPods Pro comes with three sizes of soft silicone tips, so you can choose which ones provide the best fit for your ears.
+This is important if you’ll be using the wireless earbuds while you work out, which is possible because they’re sweat and water-resistant.
 You don’t have to worry about damaging the AirPods Pro because of sweaty workouts or sudden rain, and since they’re comfortable to wear, you won’t be uncomfortable if they stay in your ears the whole day.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.